carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 ### Why all the talk about reproducible research?

+Many studies claim results that cannot be reproduced.
+This problem has attracted increased attention in recent years, with supporting evidence that research is often not reproducible.
 A 2016 survey in Nature revealed that irreproducible experiments are a problem across all domains of science:

 ![Nature Report - 2016](../fig/01-fig2.png)
 >Source: Baker, M. 1,500 scientists lift the lid on reproducibility.
 Nature 533, 452–454 (2016). [doi.org/10.1038/533452a](https://doi.org/10.1038/533452a)